dilandau2001/Dilan.ServiceDiscovery/README.md

 - This library does not make use of Core Web app libraries to accompish its purpose.
 Most of discovery services out there are based on Web apps, which in the C# core world it means to have a strong dependency on Core Web app libraries and their dependency hell.
 You won't be able to have Full framework services and use Web Apps with updated libraries.
 - This library is coded having dependency injection in mind.
 Most behaviours can be configured and changed by modifying registered items in whatever injection framework you decide to use.
 - This library comes with an auto-discover logic that reduces the number of parameters to be configured.
-- This library supports SSL serurity.
+- This library supports SSL security.

 Dependencies:
 - For every logic I strong believe in the use of state machines.
 I really like the use of Appcelerator as my state machine framework and that is one of the few dependencies this library has from nuget.
 - The other one is GRPC.
-GRPC is very popular nowadays as a fast and reiable communincation system which is Open Source, supported by Google and multiplatform.
+GRPC is very popular nowadays as a fast and reliable communication system which is Open Source, supported by Google and multi-platform.

 The BlazorServer that is also available in this library is just a front end of the server logic and thus, its use is optional.
 If you prefer running the discovery server in other application you can do so very easily.